dovvnloading/Py2Exe/README.md

 [![UI Framework](https://img.shields.io/badge/UI-PySide6-2796EC)](https://www.qt.io/qt-for-python)
 [![Built with](https://img.shields.io/badge/Built%20with-PyInstaller-informational)](https://pyinstaller.org/)

 Py2Exe provides an intuitive and powerful front-end for PyInstaller, allowing developers to package their Python applications into standalone executables without memorizing command-line arguments.
-It exposes both basic and advanced PyInstaller features in a clean, themeable, and easy-to-navigate interface.
+It exposes basic, advanced, and asset-related PyInstaller features in a clean, themeable, and easy-to-navigate interface.

 ## Features

-- **Intuitive UI**: A clean, tabbed interface separates basic, advanced, and package-related options.
+- **Intuitive UI**: A clean, tabbed interface separates basic, advanced, package, and asset options.
+- **Full Asset Management**: A dedicated "Assets" tab allows for easy inclusion of data files and folders (e.g., images, configs, fonts).
+Specify the source path and the destination directory within your bundled app.
 - **Light & Dark Themes**: Switch between themes for comfortable viewing in any environment.
 The application can also theme the window's title bar on modern Windows systems.
 - **Real-time Build Log**: A side-by-side log panel provides immediate feedback on the build process.
 - **Syntax Highlighting**: Critical log messages like `[ERROR]`, `[SUCCESS]`, and `[WARNING]` are color-coded for quick identification.